bn0x/twitchtips/giveaway-one.md

 <br>(**Note:** If you're not following us on Twitter and you've won, we'll send you a tweet letting you know you've won, you then have 24 hours to follow us back so we can DM you the redeem link for your Kappa Emote Pack - after 24 hours we will randomly select another winner)

-<br>So without further due, here are the 5 winners for TwitchTips first giveaway!
+<br>So without further due, here are the 5 winners for TwitchTips first giveaway!<br>

 **Written Contributions**